benroberts999/ampsci/json-migration.md

 # Migration: IO::InputBlockLegacy → IO::InputBlock

-Tracking the phased replacement of the custom `IO::InputBlockLegacy` input parser with `IO::InputBlock`, a wrapper around `nlohmann::json` (already bundled in `src/json/`).
+Tracking the phased replacement of the custom `IO::InputBlockLegacy` parser with `IO::InputBlock`, a wrapper around `nlohmann::json` (already bundled in `src/json/`).

 ## Why JSON?